biorobaw/Multiscale-V2/README.md

     2. Choose option `Maven->Reload Project` from the dropdown list
     3. If prompted, choose trust project
     4. Repeat steps 2.1 - 2.3 for project `Multiscale-V2`
-3. Run the project either from Intellij's toolbars or press `shift+F10`
+3. Run default run configuration either from Intellij's toolbars or press `shift+F10`

 Notes:
 - Intellij will automatically compile the project using maven and run a predefined simulation.